bvarick/wisconsin_crashes/README.md

 - School Crash Maps `make schoolpdfs`: generates maps of all the schools in Wisconsin and where cars are hitting kids This script pulls in the TOPS data from a folder of csv’s that you’ve downloaded from the data retrieval tool.
 It also draws the walk boundary around each school, this is done with a OpenStreetMap routing engine that is running in a docker container.
 It also needs access to an API key for StadiaMaps to download all the basemap tiles.
 I recommend downloading the whole state and filtering the data with the script.
 You can edit file `parameters/run_parameters` to choose what county, school type, and district to generate maps for
 - Dynamic Map `make crashmaps_dynamic`: This takes the TOPS data and generates dynamic leaflet maps to host on our website.
 It generates 4 maps: without a title (for in a frame), and with a title, in both English and Spanish.
 - Milwaukee Specific map `crashmaps_dynamic_milwaukee`: generate a web map for Milwaukee that includes more fine-grained visualizations of crash densities.
+- Crash summaries `make crash_data_summaries`: generates summary csv files that summarize the crash data for a given municipality and county by age, sex, race.

 ## R Scripts
 I'm working to move these to RMarkdown files
-- City maps - generates maps for cities in Wisconsin where pedestrian fatalities occur This script pulls in the TOPS data from a folder of csv’s that you’ve downloaded from the data retrieval tool.
-It also needs access to an API key for StadiaMaps to download all the basemap tiles.
-You can specify the cities by changing the focus parameters at line ~80
+- City maps - generates maps for cities in Wisconsin where pedestrian fatalities occur.
-- Crash summaries - generates summary csv files that summarize the crash data for a given municipality and county by age, sex, race.